lemonrock/tcp-engine/README.md

 * RFC 847 (effectively historic)
 * RFC 846 (obsoleted by obsoleted RFC 847)
 * RFC 845 (obsoleted by obsoleted RFC 846)
-* RFC 844 (ICMP messages are explicitly not supported)
 * RFC 843 (obsoleted by obsoleted RFC 845)
 * RFC 842 (obsoleted by obsoleted RFC 843)
 * RFC 839 (obsoleted by obsoleted RFC 842)